 - The internal surface of the right ventricle has irregular muscular elevations (trabeculae carnea) and papillary muscles (anterior, posterior, septal). - The inflow tract of the ventricle receives blood from the right atrium through the right atrioventricular (AV) orifice.
-The right AV value or tricuspid value guards this orifice. - The outflow tract or arterial cone, the conus arteriosus (or infundibulum), leads into the pulmonary trunk.
-The pulmonary valve guards the opening of pulmonary trunk.
+The right AV valve or tricuspid valve guards this orifice. - The outflow tract or arterial cone, the conus arteriosus (infundibulum) leads into the pulmonary trunk.
+The pulmonary valve guards the orifice of pulmonary trunk.